Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-79 ？？？
+### Question-79

 You have an Azure subscription that contains four Azure virtual machines.

-You need to configure the virtual machines to use a single identity.
-The solution must meet the following requirements:
+**You need to configure the virtual machines to use a single identity.** The solution must meet the following requirements:

 - Ensure that the credentials for the identity are managed automatically.
 - Support granting privileges to the identity.